mvmike/number-to-text-catalan/README.md

 ## Catalan number to text helper

 Converts number to text (Catalan language), including currency if needed.
 Decimals are optional and rounded up to 10^-2.
+Working range is [0, 1.000.000)

 Static class.
 Usage example: